 use Switch Control on iOS.

 This data is collected anonymously via an open source library of digital product studio Q42.
 This library (a small piece of software) has been added to various apps in consultation with clients to check which accessibility options users have activated.
-The survey is now conducted among more than two million users.
+The survey is now conducted among five million users.

 No personal data is collected or processed.
 The data collected are generic properties and settings of mobile devices.
 In the processing no data is collected or generated that can be traced back to a person.